-Evaluation Hypothesis Measure(s) Measure(s) Study Ponulation Data Source(s) or Data Collection Method(s) Analytic Methods restion 4: Did the Demonstration impact the de velopment and impleme ntation of quality- 4.1 The Demonstration will result in the development and/or implementation of a variety of APMs in Texas Medicaid.
-4.1.1 APMs (planned and/or implemented) 4.1.2 Perceived barriers to developing and/or implementing APMs 4.1.3 Perceived benefits to developing/ implementing APMs and/or implemented) d/or 4.1.2 Perceived barriers to developing and/or implementing APMs 4.1.3 Perceived benefits to developing/ implementing MCO APM reporting tool APM survey Content analysis Descriptive statistics, as applicable Thematic content analysis
+Evaluation Hypothesis Measure(s) Study Population Data Source(s) or Data Collection Method(s) Analytic Methods Evaluation Question 4: Did the Demonstration impact the development and implementation of quality- based payment systems in Texas Medicaid?
+4.1 The Demonstration will result in the development and/or implementation of a variety of APMs in Texas Medicaid.
+4.1.1 APMs (planned and/or implemented) 4.1.2 Perceived barriers to developing and/or implementing APMs 4.1.3 Perceived benefits to developing/ implementing APMs The nonstration will ult in the elopment and/or lementation of a ety of APMs in MCOs DSRIP performing providers MCO APM reporting tool APM survey Content analysis Descriptive statistics, as applicable Thematic content analysis

-Evaluation Hypothesis Measure(s) Study Population Data Source(s) or Data Collection Method(s) Analytic Methods Evaluation Questio population in Texas n 5: Did the Demonstra s? ation transform the he ealth care system for the MLIU 5.1 The Demonstration will result in a reduction of potentially preventable ED use for the MLIU population.
-5.1.1 Rate of potentially preventable ED use MLIU individuals Texas Emergency Department Data from THCIC Interrupted time series 5.
+Evaluation Hypothesis Measure(s) Study Population Data Source(s) or Data Collection Method(s) Analytic Methods Evaluation Question 5: Did the Demonstration transform the health care system for the MLIU population in Texas s?
+5.1 The Demonstration will result in a reduction of potentially preventable ED use for the MLIU population.
+5.1.1 Rate of potentially preventable emergency department use • MLIU individuals • Texas Emergency Department Data from THCIC • Interrupted time series 5.
 2 The Demonstration will result in overall cost savings as compared to the Medicaid program without the Demonstration, as shown in the budget neutrality calculation.
-5.2.1 Demonstration cost growth rate MLIU individuals Demonstration Budget Neutrality Worksheet Descriptive trend analysis
+5.2.1 Demonstration cost growth rate • MLIU individuals • Demonstration Budget Neutrality Worksheet • Descriptive trend analysis

 Note.
-APM=Alternative payment model, MCO=Managed care organization, DSRIP=Delivery System Reform Incentive Payment, MLIU=Medicaid and low-income uninsured, ED=Emergency department, THCIC= Texas Health Care Information Collection.
+APM=Alternative payment model; MCO=Managed care organization; DSRIP=Delivery System Reform Incentive Payment;

+MLIU=Medicaid and low-income uninsured; ED=Emergency department; THCIC= Texas Health Care Information Collection.